johmar-22/imbalance-screening/README.md

 precision@k), leave-one-chemical-family-out generalization and an external hold-out on unseen compositions from the larger Ricci tabular release are all evaluated.

+Two further analyses turn assertions about the protocol into measurements:

+- **A leakage ablation.** The benchmark is rerun under grouped and ungrouped splits at frozen hyperparameters, and the held-out rows are separated into those whose composition is shared with a polymorph and those whose composition is unique.
+Aggregate inflation is small, but it is concentrated entirely on the rows leakage can reach and absent from the rows it cannot.
+This prices the composition grouping instead of assuming it matters.
+- **A decision-curve decomposition.** Net benefit separates the cost of a displaced probability scale from the cost of a damaged ranking.
+Most of the apparent difference between imbalance strategies is the scale, not the ranking, which is why recalibration removes it and why a discrimination-only audit will not show it.

 ---